 Grab a Regrowth Pendant and a health potion to start off.
 So why a Regrowth Pendant, you may ask?
 Well, Talon's sustain is close to zero, and we need an item that will keep him in lane for a long time so he can increase his creep score (CS).
 This item also generally negates any light harassment from your lane opponent, which will keep you on your lane longer which = more gold.
 In addittion, you can upgrade this item into a Philosopher's Stone after your first trip back which will grant you increased gold income and valuable mana regen.

-Why not Boots of Speed and health potions?
+Why not Boots and health potions?
 Well, I used to start off these items when I first picked up Talon but I slowly favored the more dependable Regrowth Pendant.
 Talon needs lane presence.
 With a Regrowth Pendant, he can shrug off enemy harass for a long time.

 In addition, Talon does not need increased movement speed in the very early stages of the game.
 He simply does not have the damage to capitalize on it.
 With Rake, he is essentially an AD ranged champion in the very early stages of the game.
 Movement speed isn't necessary early on.
 Grab a dependable Regrowth Pendant, though if you MUST have the mobility, it is still an acceptable choice to go boots first.
-Boots of Speed and health potions are highly advisable against a middle lane opponent.
+Boots and health potions are highly advisable against a middle lane opponent.

 Doran's Shield and Doran's Blade?
 Personally I don't like these items because the Doran's sword offers pathetic sustain and Doran's Shield is similar to Regrowth Pendant in it's defensive aspect... except that it won't turn into anything useful later on.
-Boots of Speed and health potions are preferable over these.
+Boots and health potions are preferable over these.

 As for boots, I prefer Ionian Boots of Lucidity over the other boots for the increased cooldown reduction, because a large portion of Talon's damage comes from the damage and utility of his spells.
 Mercury's Treads are still a good pick against CC heavy teams, and Boots of Swiftness is great for an aggressive playstyle.